AkshayGolabhavi/vpc-terraform-github-action/README.md

 3) Then Edit as per your requement and save all the files
 4) VS Code >> git status
 5) VS Code >> git add .
-6) VS Code>> git commint -m "privide msg as poer your need" (like build infra or destroy infra)
+6) VS Code>> git commint -m "privide msg as per your need" (like build infra or destroy infra)
 7) VS Code >> git push -u origin feature

 Note: VS Code Means (Visual studio code terminal you have to run all above commands)